-The revised Total Development Cost Budget of \$17,685,000 holds.
+The Total Development Cost Budget of \$17,685,000 holds, however, there are Contractor delay charge claims being evaluated.

 Please note that the proposed additional scope items such as Solar panels and battery storage, emergency generation and unforeseen conditions are not included in the Project Budget.